Lucamorellato/torontoShelter/README.md

 ## Idea

-make a Vue single page app using Axios and Vue Router
+make a Vue single page app using Axios and Vue Router.
+Practise.